A Patient’s Guide to Biceps Tendonitis

 Heavier exercises for the biceps muscle are avoided until at least eight weeks after surgery.
 Your therapist may begin with light isometric strengthening exercises.
 These exercises work the biceps muscle without straining the healing tendon.

 At about eight to twelve weeks, you start doing more active strengthening.
 As you progress, your therapist will teach you exercises to strengthen and stabilize the muscles and joints of the elbow and shoulder.
-Other exercises will work your arm in ways that are similar to your work tasks and sport activities.
+Other exercises will work your arm in ways that are similar to your work tasks and sports activities.
 Your therapist will help you find ways to do your tasks that don’t put too much stress on your shoulder.

 You may require therapy for twelve weeks.
 It generally takes three to four months, however, to safely begin doing forceful biceps activity after surgery.
 Before your therapy sessions end, your therapist will teach you a number of ways to avoid future problems.